azzaea/admixture/README.md

 inputs aren't specified, these model parameters are randomly initialized.
 For more details on F and Q, see below.

-Input argument **tolerance** specifies the convergence tolerance of the EM iterates.
+Input argument **tol** specifies the convergence tolerance of the EM iterates.
 Convergence is reached when the maximum absolute difference between the parameters at two successive iterations is less than the specified tolerance.
-Input **max.iter** specifies the maximum number of EM iterations.
+Input **max.iter** specifies the maximum number of turboEM iterations.

 There are two variations to the M-step update for Q. When the number of ancestral populations is small (e.g., K < 20), it is feasible to